jonasthewolf/gsn2x/README.md

 If a second optional argument is provided, the output is not written to stdout, but to the file named by the second argument.
 If called with option `-c` or `--check` the input file is only checked for validity, but the resulting graph is not written.

+**You can find prebuilt binaries for Windows, Linux and MacOS on the [releases page](https://github.com/jonasthewolf/gsn2x/releases).**

 ## Syntax in YAML

 The following Goal Structuring Notation (GSN) elements are supported: